|Dr. Cathy Fines

 Quality and Performance Lead (Lay Member)

 David is the Lay Member for patient and public involvement on the Governing Body.
-He leads on patient and public participation matters.
-David’s role is to Chair the Patient Cabinet which is made up of a number of patient representatives from across the borough, representing the views of local people.
-David is the Senior Partner at Woodcocks, Haworth and Nuttall Solicitors in Bury, he has worked from the Bury office since 1991.
-He has a keen interest in patient and public involvement, a role he has experience in as Non Executive Director for Rock Healthcare (a GP Led Health Centre) in Bury.
+He leads on patient and public participation and is also the Chair of the Remuneration Committee.
+He has a keen interest in patient and public involvement, a role he has experience of previously as a non-executive director for Rock Healthcare in Bury.

 Clinical Member, Registered Nurse

 Fiona has a background in healthcare and law.
 Fiona started her career for the NHS as a Registered Nurse and a Registered Midwife.
 Having developed an interest in the legal aspects of healthcare, Fiona undertook a law degree, qualified as a solicitor and practised as a clinical negligence solicitor in Manchester whilst maintaining her work in nursing and midwifery.
 Wanting to utilise her unique skillset for the benefit of the NHS, Fiona re-entered full time NHS employment in 2006 as Corporate Quality Manager at the Royal Bolton Hospital.
 Since 2013, Fiona has worked for Heywood, Middleton and Rochdale CCG as Quality and Safety Lead.
 Fiona brings significant clinical and legal knowledge and expertise on a range of issues including nursing practice, risk management, clinical negligence, mental capacity act, coroner’s inquests and serious incidents.

 Audit, Remuneration and Conflicts of Interest (Lay Member)